MaayanLab/clustergrammer-docs/docs/_build_html/_sources/getting_started.txt

 #. :ref:`clustergrammer_widget`
 #. :ref:`clustergrammer_js` and :ref:`clustergrammer_py` libraries

 This section will provide instructions on how to quickly visualize your data using the :ref:`clustergrammer_web` and the :ref:`clustergrammer_widget` as well as instructions on how to interact with the visualization.
+See :ref:`case_studies` to see how Clustergrammer can be used to explore and analyze real world data.
 For developers interested in building their own web page using Clustergrammer, please see the :ref:`building_web_page` section.

 .. _getting_started_web_app: